GModal/pd2jack/README.md

     make

+**Optional**: the size of the executable can be reduced (by ~10%) by entering:

+    strip pd2jack

-And if it's to be installed system-wide.
-This does depend on LibPd being installed.
+And if it's to be installed system-wide:

     sudo make install